Rohingya conflict: Activity and expansions in the 1990s

 In the early 1990s, the military camps of the RSO were located in the Cox's Bazar District in southern Bangladesh.
 RSO possessed a significant arsenal of light machine-guns, AK-47 assault rifles, RPG-2 rocket launchers, claymore mines and explosives, according to a field report conducted by correspondent Bertil Lintner in 1991.
 The Arakan Rohingya Islamic Front (ARIF) was mostly armed with British manufactured 9mm Sterling L2A3 sub-machine guns, M-16 assault rifles and .303 rifles.

 The military expansion of the RSO resulted in the government of Myanmar launching a massive counter-offensive named Operation Pyi Thaya (Operation Clean and Beautiful Nation) to expel RSO insurgents along the Bangladesh–Myanmar border.
 In December 1991, Burmese soldiers crossed the border and accidentally attacked a Bangladeshi military outpost, causing a strain in Bangladeshi-Myanmar relations.
 By April 1992, more than 250,000 Rohingya civilians had been forced out of northern Rakhine State as a result of the increased military operations in the area.

 In April 1994, around 120 RSO insurgents entered Maungdaw Township in Myanmar by crossing the Naf River which marks the border between Bangladesh and Myanmar.
 On 28 April 1994, nine out of twelve bombs planted in different areas in Maungdaw by RSO insurgents exploded, damaging a fire engine and a few buildings, and seriously wounding four civilians.

-On 28 October 1998, the armed wing of the RSO and ARIF and formed the Arakan Rohingya National Organisation (ARNO), operating in-exile in Cox's Bazar.
-The Rohingya National Army (RNA) was established as its armed wing.
+The Rohingya National Army (RNA), alongside the Arakan Army, attacked Myanmar Army positions on 5 April 2001, killing five soldiers and wounding a dozen others.
+On 27 May, the RNA raided a Myanmar Army camp in the village of Bodala, 30 mi north of Maungdaw.
+The RNA claimed that the Myanmar Army suffered 20 casualties.

 After the September 11 attacks in 2001, the Tatmadaw began sharing military intelligence with the United States regarding Rohingya insurgent activity.
 A report given by the Tatmadaw to the CIA alleged that ARNO had 170 fighters in 2002, and that ARNO leaders met with members of Al-Qaeda and the Taliban in Afghanistan.
 The report further claimed that 90 ARNO members were sent to Afghanistan and Libya for training in guerrilla warfare.
 None of the claims in the report have been independently verified and were largely disregarded by the United States.

 The Islamic extremist organisations Harkat-ul-Jihad al-Islami and Harkat-ul-Ansar also claimed to have branches in Myanmar.